Anish-Sethi-12122/py-dbms-cli/README.md

 - safe export workflows,
 - and a robust configuration system.

-> Think *psql-level ergonomics*, but for MySQL — with modern Python tooling.
+> PS, this better than MySQL CLI.

 ---